List of related life peers: Morris

+Boswell

+Tim Boswell, Baron Boswell of Aynho (1942-2025) and his daughter Victoria Prentis were made life peers in 2010 and 2025 respectively.

 Hendy

 Both John Hendy KC (b.
 1948) and his brother, Sir Peter Hendy, CBE (b.
 1953) were ennobled.
 John is a barrister, who often represents unions and union members, such as National Union of Journalists member Dave Wilson in the case Wilson and Palmer v United Kingdom [2002] ECHR 552.
-Lord Sir Peter works in transport, latterly as Commissioner of Transport for London, and currently as the chair of Network Rail.
+Peter works in transport, latterly as Commissioner of Transport for London, and currently as the chair of Network Rail.
 The brothers' mother is the youngest daughter of the 6th Baron Wynford, of Wynford Eagle in the County of Dorset (1829).
 Their titles are: